pvdz/zeparser3/tests/testcases/parser/let_declaration/let_as_identifier_in_sloppy_mode/let_as_var_name/for_let_newline_true.md

 `````
 throws: Parser error!
-  Attempted to create a lexical binding for `x` but another binding already existed on the same level

-let {a: x, c: {b: x}} = obj
+  Cannot use this name (true) as a variable name because: Cannot never use this reserved word as a variable name

+for (
+let
+true
 ^------- error

+;;);
 `````

 ### Strict mode